Homework motivation – how to get your students to do it

 There’s something odd about homework and its necessity that escapes a lot of people.
 Most of us accept that if you want to get good at something you have to practice.
 It doesn’t matter what it is: playing the piano, swimming, riding a horse, etc. practice makes perfect.
 We are all told this and most of us accept it.
 So why is homework different?

 The essence of homework is to practice so that you understand more and improve.
 The problem is that (usually due to our education systems) it is always shrouded by negativity.
 You have to do your homework.”, If you don’t do your homework you will be a failure.”, You didn’t do your homework properly so you will be put in detention after school.”
 These situations and many others are magnificent for reinforcing homework’s negative image.

 Frequently, homework that is set is done so with no clear reason for doing it other than, you have to do it or else …”

 People of all ages like to know why they are being asked to do something and why it’s useful.
 They don’t want to simply follow orders.
 The starting point for homework motivation should be to explain why it should be done and why it is useful.
 Its use can vary.
 Perhaps there will be a test in the next class, there’s an exam next month for which your students must prepare, there was general interest in your class about a certain subject so the homework is to investigate some more, etc.

 The underlying negative perception of homework has to be turned into a positive.
 You can motivate your students towards a positive view by comparing homework to practicing a sport, playing a musical instrument, learning to drive, etc. These are usually things that people like to do and they value the practice because they can see a return on their effort.
-They become: a better golfer, swimmer, football player, musician, artist, etc.
+They become a better golfer, swimmer, football player, musician, artist, etc.